precice/elastictube1d/README.md

 ```
 python3 ./solid-python/SolidSolver.py precice-config.xml
 ```
 Parameters such as N can be modified directly at the `FluidSolver.py` and at the `SolidSolver.py`.
-The parameters must be coherent for the different solvers and participants.
+The parameters must be coherent between the different solvers and participants.

 **Optional:** Visualization and video output of the fluid participant can be triggered via the options `--enable-plot` and `--write-video` of `FluidSolver.py`.
 To generate .vtk files during execution, you need to add the flag `--write-vtk`.

 ## Post-processing

-The visualization of results using python can be selected as an option during execution.

-In case of running the C++ version, you can visualize the results with the `Postproc/fluid.py` script:
+The `Postproc/` folder contains the .vtk files resulting from the execution, which you can visualize using eg. paraview.
+Alternatively you can visualize the results with the provided `Postproc/fluid.py` script:

 ```bash
 $ python3 Postproc/fluid.py <quantity> Postproc/<prefix>
 ```
 Note the required arguments specifying which quantity to plot (`pressure`, `velocity` or `diameter`) and a name prefix for the target vtk files.

 For example, to plot the diameter using the default prefix for vtk files, we execute:
 ```bash
 $ python3 Postproc/fluid.py diameter Postproc/out_fluid_
 ```
 ![FSI3 setup](images/diameter.png)

-If you are run the case in parallel, you can visualize the results caclulated by one rank (eg. rank 0) as follows:
+If you run the case in parallel, you can visualize the results calculated by one rank (eg. rank 0) as follows:

 ```bash
 $ python3 Postproc/fluid.py diameter Postproc/out_fluid0_